Post # 78 – Developing World

 four basic elements of nature, have come into being for their respective

 functions.
-Also due to past traits and experiences, there arise in these body
+Also, due to past traits and experiences, there arise in these body

 dathu, sotha dathu etc.) as a reflective polish in the four basic elements,